10 Awesome Things About Dodger Stadium

 Don’t worry, the famous Dodger Dog isn’t going away, it’s just being joined by so many new things to eat, you’ll have to attend multiple games just to sample them all.
 You can thank Executive Chef Ryan Evans for coming up with a new menu every season.
 He’s got one big goal: for Dodger Stadium to have the best food in all of Major League Baseball.
 Personally?
-I think he’s well on the way.
+We think he’s well on the way.
 There are so many delicious things to eat this year, seriously – you will need to buy lots of tickets.
-Check out Yvonne’s post about all the great food at Dodger Stadium!
+Check out our other post about all the great food at Dodger Stadium!

 5. Or You Don’t Have To Buy Any of That

 Did you know?
 You can bring in your own food to any seats in Dodger stadium, except in the Luxury Suites.